johnnye/short/README.md

 Shorter - A Go Link Shortner
 ===========================

-> Persistence is a waste of time

 This is a link shortner written in Go, my first attempt at writing Go.
-Things are not very 'Go' like at the moment, and a bit of a mess.

-However, if you need a link shortner that has no persistence, but is very, very fast. you'd be better off writing your own.

 The shortened hash is calculated by base62 encoding the number of links currently stored.

-Also we don't ever store these URLs anywhere, ever, no. Why would you want a to remember about URLs after a crash or reboot.

 ###Use
 Set your application domain at the top of the short.go file.
 It's a variable called domain